json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-schema.md

 ---
 # [5.2.7](https://github.com/gregsdennis/json-everything/pull/534) {#release-schema-5.2.7}

-Fixes an issue with resolving `$ref`s that point into supported non-applicator keywords.
+Fixed an issue with resolving `$ref`s that point into supported non-applicator keywords.
 (JSON Schema optional behavior)

+Fixed deserialization bug where `allOf`, `anyOf`, and `oneOf` would allow a single schema instead of an array of schemas.
+This now throws a `JsonException` as expected.

 # [5.2.6](https://github.com/gregsdennis/json-everything/pull/534) {#release-schema-5.2.6}